Benitorax/ocproject5/README.md

 ```

 ### Step 2: Create database
-Create a database, then run the SQL commands from the SQL file `ocproject5.sql` located in the project's root to create those tables:
+Create a database, then run the SQL commands from the SQL file `ocproject5.sql` located in the project root to create those tables:
 - user: id, email, password, username, roles, is_blocked
 - post: id, title, slug, lead, content, is_published, user_id
 - comment: id, content, is_validated, user_id, post_id
 - rememberme_token: class, username, series, value, last_used
 - reset_password_token: id, user_id, selector, hashed_token, requested_at, expired_at

+Or import `ocproject5.sql` from phpMyAdmin if you have access.

 ### Step 3: Launch the server
-- Run the command in your terminal from the root project:
+- Run the command in your terminal from the project root:

 ```
 php -S 127.0.0.1:8000 -t public
 ```

-- Or if you use Symfony CLI you can execute:
+- Or if you use Symfony CLI you can run:
 ```
 symfony serve -d
 ```